Skip to main content

 The Beginnings: Just-in-Time Delivery

 In the 1980s and 90s, supply chain strategy focused on "just-in-time" delivery and lean processes to eliminate waste.
 Reducing inventory improved efficiency.
 However, it also increased fragility.
 Hospitals lacked buffers when demand spiked.
 Disruptions led to shortages, impacting patient care.
-The COVID-19 pandemic painfully highlighted these healthcare supply chain vulnerabilities.
-Since adopting the Just-in-Time delivery strategy, healthcare institutions, including hospitals, have continuously pursued optimizing and enhancing this complex process.
+The COVID-19 pandemic painfully highlighted these vulnerabilities in the healthcare supply chain.
+Since adopting the Just-in-Time delivery strategy, healthcare institutions, including hospitals, have continuously sought to optimize and enhance this complex process.
 In the subsequent sections, we delve into various aspects of this intricate system.

 Centralized Systems